More Than 130 Kidnapped Nigerian Schoolchildren Released - UrduPoint

 Nigerian risk consultancy SBM Intelligence said it had recorded 4,777 people abducted since Tinubu took office in May last year.

-Some experts believe the country's economic crisis is now driving a rise in kidnappings as desperate Nigerians turn to crime for income.

-The mass kidnapping in Kaduna State and another in the northeast came almost 10 years after Boko Haram militants triggered a huge international outcry in 2014 by abducting more than 250 schoolgirls from Chibok in the northeast.
+The mass kidnapping in Kaduna state and another in Borno state came almost 10 years after Boko Haram militants triggered a huge international outcry in 2014 by abducting more than 250 schoolgirls from Chibok in the northeast.

-Boko Haram and rival group Islamic State West Africa Province (ISWAP) still regularly carry out abductions in the northeast.

-But with the rise of heavily armed gangs, the northwest has also become severely affected by kidnappings.

 Recent Stories